kanboard/documentation/content/en/v1/plugins/overrides.md

 Template Overrides
 ------------------

-Any templates defined in the core can be overridden.
-For example, you can redefine the default layout or change email notifications.
+Core templates can be overridden.
+For example, you can redefine the default layout or modify email notifications.

-Example of template override:
+Example of a template override:

 ```php
 $this->template->setTemplateOverride('header', 'theme:layout/header');
 ```

-The first argument is the original template name and the second argument the template to use as replacement.
+The first argument is the original template name, and the second argument is the replacement template.

-You can still use the original template using the "kanboard:" prefix:
+To use the original template, prefix it with "kanboard:":

 ```php
 <?= $this->render('kanboard:header') ?>